deepset-ai/haystack/docs/_src/api/api/retriever.md

 ```

 Performs evaluation on the Retriever.
-Retriever is evaluated based on whether it finds the correct document given the question string and at which
+Retriever is evaluated based on whether it finds the correct document given the query string and at which
 position in the ranking of documents the correct document is.

 |  Returns a dict containing the following metrics: